AeEn123/Roblox-assets-extractor/docs/en-GB/README.md

 > [!NOTE]
 > Running on Windows requires Microsoft Visual C++ Redistributable.
 You can download that from [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022)

-> There is a PKGBUILD for Arch Linux available.
-You can download it from the root of the repository.

 # Roblox Assets Extractor
 This tool extracts cached data from your Roblox installation by looking at the headers of cached files.